young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

 - can be Multi-AZ
 - used to increase performance
-- must have backups turned o
+- must have backups turned on
 - can be in different region
 - can be MySQL, Postgre, MariaDB, Oracle, Aurora
 - can be promoted to master, this will break the Read Replica